flipxcrsp/Kojo_Product_Observations/README.md

 ## “We Already Have Systems”

-Ironically, existing systems strengthen Kojo’s positioning because the platform integrates into existing workflows instead of forcing replacement.
+Ironically, existing systems strengthen Kojo's approach b/c the platform integrates into existing workflows.

-The more fragmented the operational environment becomes, the stronger the argument for centralized coordination becomes.
+The more fragmented the operational environment becomes, the stronger the argument for centralization.

 ---

 ## “Construction Crews Won’t Adopt It”

-Kojo appears highly aware of adoption resistance.
+Kojo addresses adoption resistance through:

-The company heavily emphasizes:

-* onboarding
+* onboarding (virtual or onsite)
 * field usability
 * mobile workflows
 * dedicated support